ZeTofZone/comfyui_Tof-s-nodes/README.md

 ![prompt_with_var_ex2](https://github.com/user-attachments/assets/a2e5891b-d6f5-4a31-b6de-6a14a2bcb2c5)

-The resulting object is always blue and shiny if it's round, and always green and mat if its's squared.
+The resulting object will be always blue and shiny if it's round, and always green and mat if its's squared.
 <br>